-From the inception of graduate study, students will be assigned mentors to help them formulate a program of studies and supervise their work.
-It is suggested that students work closely with their mentors and that the courtesy of arranging appointments in advance with faculty members so designated be observed by all students.
+Each new graduate student will be assigned a mentor to formulate a program of studies and supervise her/his work.
+It is suggested that students should work closely with their mentors and that the courtesy of arranging appointments in advance with faculty members so designated be observed by all students.